 An award-winning series of interactive audiovisual instrument-sculptures promoting curiosity, exploration, and play.

-Playces features a series of cross-media artworks that explores the notion of ‘what makes a place, a place?’ and presents ideas and observations relating to that theme through a series of interactive kinetic structures for audiences to not only view, but play with and enjoy.
+Playces features a series of transmedial artworks that explores the notion of ‘what makes a place, a place?’ and presents ideas and observations relating to that theme through a series of interactive kinetic structures for audiences to not only view, but play with and enjoy.

 "I don't think I've ever seen MIDI be so human before."
 Tim Exile, MIDI Innovation Awards 2021.

-Playces won 3rd place in the international MIDI Innovation Awards 2021 judges vote.
+In 2021 - Playces won 3rd place prize in the International MIDI Innovation Awards judges vote.